 - 1. The Water Cycle

+- 2. Journey of a Water Drop

-- 2. Water Conservation
+- 3. Water Conservation

-- 3. Climate Change
+- 4. Climate Change

-- 4. Water People
+- 5. Water People

-- 5. Lesson Plans
+- 6. Lesson Plans

 1. The Water Cycle

 The earth's water is always moving on, above, and below the surface of the earth.
 For example, a river flowing into an ocean.
 The amount of water on earth has remained more or less the same over time and it is continuously going through various processes that can change it into a liquid, gas or solid.
 These processes are known as evaporation, transpiration, condensation, precipitation, and collection.